-A short while after I snapped that shot, I entered the lobby of the South Tower and ascended 107 floors to the observatory, where I got my first look at New York City in all its massive, man-made glory … and realized how woefully wrong my assumption had been.
+A short while after I snapped that shot, I entered the lobby of the South Tower and ascended 107 floors to the observatory, where I got my first look at New York City in all its massive, man-made glory … and realized how woefully wrong my “All cities are the same” assumption had been.
 I instantly fell in love with it, and have remained so ever since.

 Written on Sept.
 11, 2009

 No one I knew or to whom I was related died on that awful day, and I was neither in New York nor Washington, D.C. when it happened.
 Like most people, I listened to it on the radio and watched it on TV.
 Those who experienced it firsthand and those who lost loved ones are the people who have truly meaningful stories to tell about 9/11.
 Still, for eight years, I’ve always felt the need to write about it, both for cathartic reasons, and for my children, so that, when they’re old enough, and if they care to do so, they can read their father’s experience of one of the worst tragedies in American history.

 I still recall most of September 11, 2001 with as much clarity and detail as if it just happened.
 It was a gorgeous morning.
 The sun was bright and the sky was a crisp, clear blue as I drove to the train station.
 I had the radio tuned to “The Howard Stern Show,” and I remember exactly where I was when Howard announced that a plane had apparently crashed into the North Tower of the World Trade Center.
 Like many people—myself included—Howard and his crew initially assumed it was a small, private plane of some sort.